-The authors of the book Why CEO’s Fail: The 11 Behaviors That Can Derail Your Climb to the Top and How to Manage Them have worked with many of the world’s top executives and organizations for years and based on their rich experience they share valuable insides why do CEOs and other leaders fail.
+The authors of the book Why CEO’s Fail have worked with many of the world’s top executives and organizations for years and based on their rich experience they share valuable insides why do CEO’s and other leaders fail.
 They present eleven behaviours that they believe can be the reasons that cause some leaders to fail.
 Their perspectives can be beneficial to any leader to develop greater awareness of some sabotaging behaviours that have potential to hinder their effectiveness and success.
 I believe that it can be useful to be familiar with them and use them for self-evaluation processes and as guidance in detecting specific areas that need improvement.

-Hope you will find them useful and you will use them in your own journey of development and success.
+Hope you find them useful and would you use them in your journey of development and success.